 Potential problems, pests and diseases:

-Ipheions do not usually suffer from any serious diseases or pests problems.
+Ipheions do not usually suffer from any serious diseases or pests problem.
 However, slugs and snails can be an issue as they enjoy eating their foliage.
 To avoid this, provide protection.